kirillmaiboroda1996/deals-drf/README.md

 - _username of customer._
 - _sum of money which was spent._
 - _name of gems that were bought by at least two of the top five list and this customer is one of these buyers._

+ #### Technologies in project

+ - _nginx web-server for static requests in prodaction_
+ - _gunicorn application server for prodaction_
+ - _celery usage for import csv files_
+ - _flower for monitoring tasks and workers_
+ - _redis - broker and backend for celery_
+ - _docker, docker-compose for containerization services_
+ - _postgres as a database for project_

 ___